 The point I wish to highlight is this: contrary to the popular impression, the collective will of the people of this country can, in important areas, make itself effective through the states themselves, acting in concert.
 There is no need for endless waiting on Congressional action; there is no need for groveling before any part of the Federal Government.

-What we at Convention of States are doing today — and must continue until we have succeeded — is that we are answering Eisenhower’s sixty-year-old warning about the dangers of a permanent government, created for our security but at the same time destructive of our sovereignty and our freedom.
+Our ongoing efforts at Convention of States today, and the persistence required until success is achieved, constitute our response to Eisenhower's sixty-year-old warning about the perils of an overreaching centralized government.
+Such a government, ostensibly created for our security, at the same time poses a threat to our sovereignty and freedom.